Review: The Sims 4: Country Living

 The Sims 4 has released another great expansion, Country Living!
 In addition to urban living where your Sims can live in apartments in hip neighborhoods, you can now live in the Henford-on-Bagley area.
 A picturesque neighborhood with lots of nature and a beautiful center where your Sims can enjoy a Burgundian life.

 Finally we have a choice of animals larger than dogs, where Sims 3 had the option to own horses when Pets came out The Sims 4 players had to wait for this expansion for bigger animals.
 Now you can call yourself owner of llamas and cows!
 But you can also keep chickens and brighten up your life with morning chatter.
 When I was playing I even spotted rabbits in the game that I could tame?
 So many new animals in this expansion.
 Use the cows, llamas and chickens usefully to obtain products from the animals.
-This way you can get eggs and milk cows, you can sell this or use it for cooking, for example!
+For example, you can get eggs and milk cows, you can sell this or use it for cooking, for example!

 When you build or buy a house you can now choose certain challenges with this house.
 You do this by clicking on the house in build mode, at the top left of your screen, and then going to the question mark.
 With this new icon you will see a lot of new challenges that can make your game more interesting.
 For example, in The Sims 4: Country Living, you can choose to live simply.
 In this challenge, the trick is to provide all the ingredients before you can cook.
 Do you want to eat pancakes?
 Then you first need flour, eggs and milk.
 This way you and your Sims have to work to really get things done.
 You can also opt for the challenge of the wild foxes.
 Because if there's one thing foxes love, it's your new tasty chickens!